redis/docs/content/operate/rs/clusters/optimize/turn-off-services.md

 with the name of the service and the operating mode (enabled/disabled) in JSON format.

 For example:
-- To turn off the Redis Enterprise admin console, use this PUT request:
+- To turn off the Redis Enterprise Cluster Manager UI, use this PUT request:

     ```sh
     PUT https://[host][:9443]/v1/cluster/services_configuration